Volumes

 const sandbox1 = await daytona.create({ language: 'typescript', volumes: [{ volumeId: volume.id, mountPath: mountDir1 }],})

-Once mounted, you can read from and write to the volume just like any other directory in the Sandbox file system.
-Files written to the volume persist beyond the lifecycle of any individual Sandbox.
+Daytona provides an option to read from and write to the volume just like any other directory in the sandbox file system.
+Files written to the volume persist beyond the lifecycle of any individual sandbox.

 # Write to a file in the mounted volumewith open("/home/daytona/volume/example.txt", "w") as f: f.write("Hello from Daytona volume!")

-# When you're done with the sandbox, you can remove it# The volume will persist even after the sandbox is removedsandbox.delete()
+# When you're done with the sandbox, you can remove it# The volume will persist even after the sandbox is removedsandbox.delete()import fs from 'fs/promises'

 // Write to a file in the mounted volumeawait fs.writeFile('/home/daytona/volume/example.txt', 'Hello from Daytona volume!')